Deep Dive: What the different expense types mean in Expensify and how they work on your report!

 - Billable expenses refer to expenses that are incurred that need to be re-billed to a specific client or vendor.
 These expenses can also be reimbursable or non-reimbursable.

-- Expenses paid with a company card that needs to be billed to a client will be a and expense.
+- Expenses paid with a company card that needs to be billed to a client will be a billable and non-reimbursable expense.

-- Expenses paid with a personal credit card that the company will reimburse and that needs to be billed to a client will be a and expense.
+- Expenses paid with a personal credit card that the company will reimburse and that needs to be billed to a client will be a billable and reimbursable expense.

 First, notice the report total in the upper right of the report when it’s open to view.
-This total includes all types of expenses.
-Below the report total is the breakdown of expense types when there are multiple expense types.
+This total is made up of all the expenses on the report, regardless of type.
+Below the report total is the breakdown of the subtotals for each expense type on the report.
+This breakdown only occurs if multiple expense types are on the report.

 Reimbursable expenses are the most common and expected type of expense, when a report only contains reimbursable expenses, you’ll notice that report breakdown is not shown, the whole total is Reimbursable.

 If the report includes a negative expense, keep in mind that will offset the report, and be recognized as the opposite of an expense.
 As an example, compare the two reports shown below.
-The first one has an expense which is listed as a returned book.
-This original purchase was listed as reimbursable, so the return was also created as reimbursable.
-The second one does not include the returned book fee of $-50.00.
-You’ll notice the report total, as well as the reimbursable amount, are both affected by this transaction.
+The first one has a negative reimbursable expense called "coffee house".

 Your ability to adjust expenses will depend on the role you play; if they’re your expenses or someone else's, as well as the state of the report and how the expenses were added or imported.